LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 The principle of this rule is to treat your functions as small logical units.
 Longer "everything" functions are often a sign that logic is poorly thought out, or that stratification is needed.
 Not only is it harder to debug a large function because of its size, but it also much slower to understand in the first place.
-Having to scroll down or jjjjjjjj/kkkkk to find far seaparated code can feel like walking into many rooms and forgetting why you are there in the first place.
+Having to scroll down or jjjjjjjj/kkkkk to find far separated code can feel like walking into many rooms and forgetting why you are there in the first place.
 So you jump back to where you had a foot hold of understanding because "ahh it was that variable I am concerned about".
 Then you scroll too far down trying to find where you are stuck.
 Creating smaller functions keeps the logic within one screen, so it is much easier to audit and find mistakes.